agoetee/100-days-of-code/alx_be.md

 The code is written as
 `case x if x < secret_number` means is the value `x` less than the `secret_number`?

+### Namespaces
+A **namespace** is a list of methods, functions and classes that are available to a calling program.
+Information on namespaces is found in the [Namespaces Documentation](https://docs.python.org/3/faq/programming.html).

+Just `ctrl + F` and search `namespace` to display the outputs.